Group Home Requirements in Texas

 Insurance Requirements for Group Homes

-• General Liability Insurance
+• General liability insurance

-• Professional Liability for care-related incidents
+• Professional liability coverage for medical care incidents

-• Workers’ Comp for all employed staff members
+• Worker’s compensation for employed staff members

 Marketing Your Group Home